ryancblocker/cs464/notes/week4/research-types.md

 ### Signal and Noise Metaphor
 ```
         / Signal
   Source
         \ Noise
 ```

   Methodology ~ is the way the experiement will be carried out

+  To submit your research to be published you need a HCI:ERP2e which can take up to a month
+  Criteria:
+    - research methodology
+    - risk/benifits...

+Charachteriestics such as (age, genderm weight, grip strength, etc) are all independent variables but they cannot be manipulated like traditional independent variables

+Control Variable ~ is a circumstance not under investigation that is kept constant while testing the effect of an independant variable

+Random Variable ~ is a variable that you cannot control (you give a participant an expresso before the experiment but that participant could have had more before they even started the experiement that is a random variable)